Red Queen (Through the Looking-Glass): DC Comics

 In the third volume of Shazam!, the Red Queen came from the Wozenderlands and is a member of the Monster Society of Evil.
 She was among its members imprisoned in the Dungeon of Eternity within the Monsterlands until Mister Mind instructed Doctor Sivana on how to free them.
 As Shazam fights a Mister Mind-controlled C.C.
 Batson, Red Queen and Scapegoat ask Mister Mind when they will get a turn.
 Mister Mind states that they will get their chance once the Magiclands are united.
 As the Monster Society of Evil continues their fight with the Shazam Family, Scapegoat noted to Red Queen that Black Adam was supposed to be part of the group as Red Queen states that Black Adam refused to follow Mister Mind while having plans to get revenge on Alice and Dorothy Gale.
 When Scapegoat mentions his plans to get revenge on Mayor Krunket, Superboy-Prime crashes the fight where he uses his fists to impale Scapegoat as he states to Red Queen that he's going to play around first before he gets serious.
 When Shazam defeats Mister Mind, the resulting magical energy knocked out the Red Queen and the rest of the Monster Society of Evil.
 The Monster Society of Evil was mentioned to have been remanded to Rock Falls Penitentiary where the Shazam Family built a special section to contain magical threats.

 Come Away

 The Red Queen is played by Anna Chancellor in the 2020 movie Come Away.
 This version of the Red Queen is depicted as the imaginary counterpart to Eleanor Morrow, Alice's maternal aunt and the older sister of Alice's mother Rose (Angelina Jolie), whose imaginary counterpart is the Queen of Hearts.

 Resident Evil

 In the Resident Evil series of video games and films the Red Queen is a self-aware computer system created to monitor and protect the Umbrella Corporation, an organisation dedicated to destroying almost all the human race as a method of dealing with ecological collapse.
 Its holographic avatar is modelled after Alicia, the young daughter of the original founder of the corporation.

+Other

+Christina Henry has authored The Red Queen a spin-off novel based on the character as part of a series based on the books.